xbrowse/xbrowse-laptop/README.md

 	vagrant ssh

 This is analogous to logging in to a remote web server, but it's actually on your laptop.
+Once you're logged in, you will need to switch to root (the password is 'vagrant'):

+        su

-Once you're logged in, run the following command:
+Then, run the following command:

 	./manage.py syncdb --all